 - State and union territory.

-Companies doing business with state and government authorities, must note their respective holiday calendars.
-For example, in 2023, government offices in the National Capital Territory of Delhi reportedly have 18 Gazetted holidays and 32 days for restricted holiday (days for optional holiday).
+Companies doing business with state and government authorities must note their respective holiday calendars.
+For example, in 2023, government offices in the National Capital Territory of Delhi reportedly had 18 Gazetted holidays and 32 days for restricted holidays (days for optional holidays).

 Across India, there are three days designated as “national holidays” on which all establishments must provide a holiday to all employees, namely: